MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-visualization.md

 # Visualize person queries

-As an analyst, you might be looking for opportunities to improve teamwork in your organization – for example, among teams whose members consistently work longer after hours or who don’t seem to have enough focus time.
-Among the query types that Workplace Analytics offers are the Person query, which includes a number of standard and custom metrics that can help you perform the analyses you have in mind.
+Analysts can be tasked with finding ways to improve teamwork in their organization.
+For example, you might want to discover teams whose members regularly work longer after hours or who don’t seem to have enough focus time.
+To help you in this task, Workplace Analytics offers the [Person query](person-queries.md), which includes a number of standard and custom metrics that can help you perform the analyses of this kind.

-You create and run a Person query.
-After it finishes, you can view its results without leaving Workplace Analytics by using the query results to create charts.
-To do this, you can select any of the metrics that you used in the query or any organizational data attributes that have been uploaded.
+After you create and run a Person query, you can view its results (in the form of charts) without leaving Workplace Analytics.
+You can refine your results view by having the charts focus on any of the metrics that you used in the query or on any organizational data attributes that have been uploaded.

-After you explore the results, you might notice that one or two groups of employees might indeed benefit from a Teamwork solution plan.
-To more forward with this, select the Start plan button and complete the subsequent steps to create a plan and enroll the groups that you identified as participants.
+The query results might indicate groups of employees that could benefit from a [Teamwork solution](solutionsv2-intro.md) plan.
+You can create such a plan by starting with the query results display.
+Select the group that you identified and complete the subsequent steps to create a Solutions plan.

 In addition to these capabilities, you still have the option of exporting results to view them in a data visualization tool such as Power BI.